Learner’s Permit: 2025 Definitive Guide

 If you’ve passed your test – congratulations!
 Your local DMV will issue you a temporary permit on the spot and have your permanent card mailed to you in 5-10 business days.

-- You must keep your learner’s permit with you at all times while driving
+- You must keep your learner’s permit with you at all times while driving.

-- You may only have one passenger under the age of 20 who is not a sibling, child, or stepchild
+- You may only have one passenger under the age of 20 who is not a sibling, child, or stepchild.

-- You are only allowed to utilize the permit within your state
+- You are only allowed to utilize the permit within your state.

 Do You Need to Practice with a Supervised Driver?

 The number of supervised driving hours needed to progress with a learner’s permit is generally around 50 hours, including at least 10 hours at night.
-After this amount of time, you should be more than ready to take on the road alone.
+Regardless, you should be spending as much time as possible safely learning to operate a motor vehicle.

 Do You Need to Enroll in a Driver’s Education Course?